praeclarum/HotDogOrNot/README.md

 Guid projectId = Guid.Parse("");
 const string predictionKey = "";
 ```
 Note: (IMPORTANT: Ensure in [Microsoft's Custom Vision service] that a default is set under the Prediction Tab after training).
-Otherwise the  var result = await endpoint.PredictImageAsync(projectId, stream);  will return a not found for the uri.
+Otherwise the  var result = await endpoint.PredictImageAsync(projectId, stream);  will return a http response of "Not Found".
 This is due to the Prediction URL containing the iterationid appended to the end of the url.
+This is removed once default is set.

 ![Screenshot of the app detecting a hotdog](Blog/Results.jpg)